asonozz/asonozz/README.md

 ### 🌙 This is just a small room somewhere on the internet.

-*This place is made of curiosity, a few sleepless nights and projects that are still figuring out what they want to be.*
+*Made of curiosity, late nights, background music and projects that are still figuring out what they want to become.*

 </div>